 Awesome things to do in Cozumel

-Cozumel is magnificent and since this trip has been one of my favourite places in Mexico.
+Cozumel is magnificent and since this trip has been one of my favorite places in Mexico.
 There are quite a lot of nice places where to stop along the coast on your way around the island, but I’m going to list some of my personal favorite things to do in Cozumel.
 The order of places is how they are located starting from the ferry terminal down south of the island.

 1. Palancar reef.
 It’s a large and beautiful coral reef, with incredibly crystal clear water.
 It’s very popular with scuba divers.
 The sea spectacular sea creatures there, such as sea turtles, parrot fish, barracuda, angelfish, crabs, lobsters and even nurse sharks.

-2. If you are not into scuba diving, but wanna do some snorkelling or just relax on a pretty beach with some snacks and drinks in your hand, then head to Palancar Beach Club right by the reef.
+2. If you are not into scuba diving, but wanna do some snorkeling or just relax on a pretty beach with some snacks and drinks in your hand, then head to Palancar Beach Club right by the reef.
 They have a very nice tropical atmosphere there without crowds of people at the beach.

 Also sometimes a curious raccoon family comes to visit the territory.
 They are not showing any fear of people.
 That made us think that these little fluffy creatures are regular guests in the beach club.
 These raccoons are friendly and not dangerous at all, just being interested in people and vice versa.

-Also it really has a “tourist trap” vibe with very overpriced things that locals will try to sell.
+Also, it really has a “tourist trap” vibe with very overpriced things that locals will try to sell.
 If you do go there, don’t buy tequila at the museums as it’s very overpriced.
 The same tequila can be bought by the ferry terminal for much cheaper.

 4. Colombia reef.
 Another beautiful reef with lots of fish to see.
-This reef is great for snorkelling and is not so deep as Palancar reef.
+This reef is great for snorkeling and is not so deep as Palancar reef.
 Many favor it just for that fact.
 The reef is more easily visible from the surface and has a very rich sea life.
 Lot’s of turtles and colorful fish.

 5. Maracaibo reef is another excellent place to dive and see some incredible sea life.
 This reef is the furthest down South of the island and also the least visited.
 It offers some great deep dive options for more experienced divers and there are usually no crowds.
 A great place for travelers looking for spots with fewer people around.